ANDREW W SCOTT

 Vice Chairman and CEO, Inside Asian Gaming

-Andrew completed a Bachelor of Commerce degree in Australia in 1993 and a Master of Science (International Integrated Resort Management) at the Faculty of Business Administration at the University of Macau in 2019.
+Andrew completed a Bachelor of Commerce degree in Australia in 1992 and a Master of Science in International Integrated Resort Management (Honours) in Macau in 2019.
+He has established and operated a retail sports betting business, a professional casino training school and an IR poker room.

 Managing Editor, Inside Asian Gaming

-BEN began his career as a sports journalist in Sydney in 1999 before his interest was piqued by the TV poker shows that frequented the airwaves late at night.
+BEN began his career as a sports journalist in Sydney in 1999, working for a number of leading news publications before his interest was piqued by the TV poker shows that frequented the airwaves late at night.
 He soon found himself not only playing the game but writing about it too – taking on the role of Editor for PokerNews Australasia and subsequently visiting Macau for the very first time in 2008.

-He was appointed Managing Editor of World Gaming Magazine in February 2013, subsequently overseeing O MEDIA’s editorial catalogue including High Life, Hengqin Record and more.
+He was appointed Managing Editor of World Gaming Magazine in February 2013, later overseeing O MEDIA’s editorial catalogue including High Life, Hengqin Record and more.
 He was appointed Chief Content Officer in 2017.

 In 2016, Ben became Managing Editor of Inside Asian Gaming and has spent his years since then delving ever more deeply into the business of gaming.
-He was instrumental in the launch of the industry-leading daily e-newsletter IAG Breakfast Briefing in April 2017, and the interactive online business insights platform GAME in 2020.
+He was instrumental in the launch of the industry-leading daily e-newsletter IAG Breakfast Briefing in April 2017.

 Principal, Newpage Consulting